-KCSiE acknowledges that Children who are LGBT may be targeted and informs homophobia, biphobia, and transphobia are not phobias, they are not fears; they are forms of discrimination of or hate towards LGBT people or those perceived to be LGBT and must not be tolerated.
+KCSiE 2024 (paragraphs 205 to 209) acknowledges that children who are lesbian, gay, bisexual or gender questioning (no longer Transgender) may be targeted and informs homophobia, biphobia, and transphobia are not phobias, they are not fears; they are forms of discrimination of or hate towards LGBT people or those perceived to be LGBT and must not be tolerated.

-Education regarding LGBT is delivered to pupils at their level.
+Education regarding LGBT&GQ is delivered to pupils at their level.
 We hold celebration days and invite outside providers to school to celebrate and appreciate the diverse community.
 All children have access to 1:1 trusted adults to support their chosen sexuality and referrals are made to access external support where necessary.
+Statutory guidance

-KCSiE 2023 Annex B page 142 Child abduction and community safety incidents - Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+KCSiE 2024 Annex B page 149 Child abduction and community safety incidents - Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends, and acquaintances); and by strangers.

 Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.
-School operates the NCC & NSCP School Safe Alert protocol
+School operates the NCC & NSCP School Safe Alert protocol.